Menelik II's conquests

-Menelik II's conquests, also known as the Agar Maqnat (አገር ማቅናት), (Note: Implicitly "the colonization, Christianization, and development of land") were a series of late 19th-century military campaigns led by Emperor Menelik II of Shewa to expand the territory of the Ethiopian Empire.
+Menelik II's conquests, also known as the Agar Maqnat (አገር ማቅናት), (Note: Implicitly "the colonization, Christianization, and development of land") were a series of late 19th-century military campaigns led by Menelik II, king of Shewa (1865–1889) and Ethiopian Emperor (1889–1913) to expand the territory of the Ethiopian Empire.

+Ascending power in the de facto independent kingdom of Shewa in what is now central Ethiopia in 1865, Menelik II spent the early years of his reign consolidating his power and campaigning in Wollo to the north.
+After Emperor Yohannes IV forced him to submit in 1878 he turned his attention south.
+After defeating his rival Tekle Haymanot of Gojjam at the Battle of Embabo in June 1882 he began the first phase of his expansion, conquering most of the Oromo-dominated territory including Welega, the five Gibe kingdoms as well as the powerful Arsi confederation.
+In 1887 he conquered the small but prestigious Emirate of Harar.
+In 1889 he became Emperor and, five years later, initiated the second phase of his expansion with the invasion of Wolaita, followed by Aussa in 1895 and Kaffa and the Boorana-Oromo in 1897.
+By 1900 he had conquered the western lowlands, the northern shores of Lake Turkana and Ogaden, giving Ethiopia its present shape.

-Emerging from a fragmented Abyssinian highland polity, Menelik—who had ascended to power in 1866—began, a decade later, to capitalize on growing centralization efforts, an increasing militarized state apparatus, and substantial arms imports from European powers to launch a wave of expansive and often violent annexations across the south, west, and east of the Horn of Africa beginning in the early 1880s.
-These campaigns, conducted largely by Amhara forces from Shewa, mirrored European colonial practices—such as indirect rule, settler militarism, and land dispossession—and were frequently justified by Menelik as part of a Christianizing civilizing mission.
+Menelik capitalized on growing centralization efforts, an increasing militarized state apparatus, and substantial arms imports from European powers.
+His campaigns mirrored European colonial practices—such as indirect rule, settler colonialism, and land dispossession—and were frequently justified by Menelik as part of a Christianizing civilizing mission.
 Central to the imperial structure in many southern regions was the neftenya-gabbar system, a settler-colonial arrangement that established Amhara dominance over newly incorporated regions through land grants, taxation, and forced labor.
 Menelik's expansionist drive transformed Ethiopia into one of the few African empires participating in the Scramble for Africa.
-While it preserved its sovereignty against European colonization—most notably through victory in the First Italo-Ethiopian War—the empire's growth was achieved through serious violence and repression that many historians today characterize as genocidal.

-The dramatic increase in Ethiopia’s size helped establish Menelik's legacy as the architect of the modern Ethiopian state.
+While it preserved its sovereignty against European colonization—most notably through victory in the First Italo-Ethiopian War—the empire's growth was achieved through serious violence and repression that some historians today characterize as genocidal.
+Contemporary observers described severe population losses among the Oromo during the conquests, although estimates of the scale and causes of these losses vary considerably.
+The dramatic increase in Ethiopia's size helped establish Menelik's legacy as the architect of the modern Ethiopian state.
 The enduring social, political, and cultural legacies of these conquests have had a profound effect on Ethiopian state formation and interethnic relations, with consequences that continue to shape the country's internal conflicts into the present day.